andrasbabos/learning_aws/general/documentation/03 - terraform.md

 The following files are used:

 - variables.tf - declares the variables used in other .tf files
 - terraform.tfvars - define values for variables.
-There is a terraform.tfvars.example file in the repository and the actual terraform.tfvars file is stored in a separate, private repository because I don't want to publicly expose my real variable values.
-In real situations the tfvars will be in this repository.

 ## provider settings